akurtakov/SWTImageJ/README.md

 Important: Adjust the properties section in the *.pom to built SWTImageJ for your OS.

-To start SWTImageJ on the command line execute the following commands:
+To built SWTImageJ on the command line execute the following commands:

 mvn clean package -Dosgi.platform=cocoa.macosx.aarch64 (for MacOSX aarch)